LLNL/serac/src/docs/sphinx/user_guide/simple_conduction_tutorial.rst

 .. image:: initial_cond_state.png

-Note the bottom of the mesh where the boundary condition was applied.
+Note the areas of the mesh where the boundary conditions were applied.

 The final (steady-state) solution should look like the following: